 Similarly, an app, which offers to modify a picture should have options for using an existing picture as well as taking a new photo.
 Whereas for this functionality, you may not need a feature of clicking a new photo while performing the same actions through a website.

 Designers must refer to standardized UX elements for different mobile OS.
 Many of those are listed on a blog of Kintek.com.
 A separate design wireframe is a must for a mobile app.

 During the early days of mobile apps introduction, it was acceptable that a designer may simply create a website’s wireframe and may then use them for mobile apps too after minimal modification.
 But it is not that simple anymore.

 4. Mobile users hate too many questions

-Who loves filling up long forms and specially when a mobile app asks me to do so, I prefer not to install that and find a substitute.
-If you are planning to launch your mobile app on Android Marketplace, do not ask his email ID and Phone no. At all.
-Thats not required.
-You have them already with you, once he downloaded your app.
-If still you have any specific information to ask, then be specific to ask that rather than pushing user to fill in a long form.
+Who loves filling up long forms and especially when a mobile app asks me to do so, I prefer not to install that and find a substitute.
+If you are planning to launch your mobile app on Android Marketplace, do not ask for his email ID and Phone no. at all.

-7. Testing is needed at designing phase too
+7. Testing is needed at the designing phase too – Mobile App Web App

-Designers should try to gauge the user experience at designing stage itself.
-For that, he should perform simulation tests and A/B testing of the screens to ensure that everything works good for an end user.
+Designers should try to gauge the user experience at the designing stage itself.
+For that, he should perform simulation tests and A/B testing of the screens to ensure that everything works well for an end-user.